UM-Flint Programs in Music

 Bachelor of Music

-This degree prepares students for future careers as soloists, chamber musicians, band and orchestra musicians, and teachers.
-Students prepare solo recitals and perform in ensembles both within the university environment and in the community.
-The high quality and rigor of this program enables students to compete nationally as performers auditioning for professional groups and as continuing students in graduate school.
+The Bachelor of Music degree (B.M.) prepares students for future careers as performers and studio instructors.
+Students prepare solo recitals, participate in both chamber and large ensembles, and study pedagogy related to the major instrument or voice.
+The high quality and rigor of this program enables students to compete nationally as performers auditioning for professional groups, and as continuing students in graduate schools.

 Bachelor of Arts

-Emphasizes your study of music in combination with selected fields outside of music.
-Students acquire a well-rounded degree by participating in studies as music majors in conjunction with liberal arts disciplines in the College of Arts and Sciences.
+The Bachelor of Arts degree (B.A.) emphasizes study of music in combination with selected fields outside of music.
+Students participate in studies as music majors in conjunction with other disciplines.

 Music Theater Minor